Founder & Leadership

 Initiated into the Himalayan Tradition in 1988, author and teacher Sandra draws on traditional yoga texts and 20 years of study and practice under the guidance of Pandit Rajmani Tigunait.
 She teaches all aspects of yoga nationally, trains teachers, and instructs programs at the Himalayan Institute where she lives.
 Sandra holds a degree in geology and began her studies in yoga while working throughout the west as an environmental groundwater geologist.
 View her videos on pranayama and other practices online, and visit YogaInternational.com for her ebook, “The Breath of Life—The Prana Vayus”, and articles on pilgrimage, prayer, and more.

-Judy Moulton is a Himalayan Institute certified and Yoga Alliance recognized E-RYT 500-hour level teacher, an Ayurvedic Yoga Specialist, and a contributor to YogaInternational.com.
+Judy Moulton is a Himalayan Institute certified and Yoga Alliance recognized E-RYT 500, an Ayurvedic Health Counselor registered with the National Ayurvedic Medical Association (NAMA), and a contributor to YogaInternational.com.
 Judy is also the director of the Himalayan Institute’s teacher certification programs and a key facilitator within those programs.
 Having experienced the immense transformative power of yoga directly, she relies on her own personal practice of yoga and ayurveda to support her daily life and is dedicated to helping others to do the same.
 Judy’s style of teaching combines breath-connected movement, classical asanas, breath training, and systematic relaxation to access a state of deep inner awareness as preparation for meditative practice.

 Carrie E. Demers, MD